Will a Roof Coating Extend the Useful Life of Your Roof?

 A common feature of flat roof membranes is that as they age, they become weaker and less flexible.

 Asphalt chains break down and asphalt roofing becomes brittle.
 The plasticizers added to PVC roof membranes migrate out of the material.
-Every roofing material weakens with age.
+Every roofing material weakens with age and exposure to the elements.

 As the roofing material becomes more fragile over time, it becomes more and more likely to split, tear, and develop holes due to the expansion and contraction of the membrane while it undergoes normal daily thermal cycling.